 During the planning process, the joint planning committee shall determine how required information and documentation will be gathered for student candidates who are potentially eligible for VR services.

-1.4.3.3 SEAL Outreach and Recruitment

-Boards must work collaboratively with the local VR staff to plan, identify, and recruit candidates for SEAL.
-The joint planning committee must work together to develop outreach and recruitment materials for SEAL and must share information regarding outreach activities or opportunities in the local workforce development area.

-VR staff can assist Boards in ensuring that all outreach and recruitment materials are available in formats accessible to students with disabilities.

-If any outreach materials or activities contain identifying information about current VR participants, then the joint planning committee is responsible for ensuring confidentiality as well as securing required releases of information.

-1.4.3.4 Potential SEAL Candidates Who Are Out-of-School Students

-Boards may include out-of-school students funded by WIOA Title I in SEAL after filling all VR-funded slots.

-1.4.3.5 Documenting SEAL Candidate Eligibility
+1.4.5 Documenting SEAL Candidate Eligibility

 VR staff will determine eligibility for participation in SEAL and/or for other VR-funded services.
-Boards must work closely with VR staff to provide necessary documentation for Board-referred participants.
+Boards must work closely with VR staff to provide necessary documentation for any Board-referred participants.

-This information will be identified by VR staff during SEAL planning and specified in local procedures for SEAL participants.

 Boards may co-enroll students and enter their information into The Workforce Information System of Texas (TWIST) if the Board decides to provide additional non-VR services to the students, provided that those services are funded through other sources available to the Board.

 Return to Top

-1.5 Summer Earn and Learn Services
+1.5 SEAL Services

 1.5.1 Service Description

-Boards must provide the following services to SEAL participants:
+Boards must provide the following services to SEAL VR participants:

-pre-employment work readiness training and preparation for the work experience placement, unless the Board chooses not to provide this training as permitted in Section Error!
-Hyperlink reference not valid.;
+pre-employment work readiness training and preparation for the work experience placement, unless the Board chooses not to provide this training;Error!
+Hyperlink reference not valid.

-work experience to help participants gain familiarity with the workplace environment and develop transferable job skills; and
+work experience to help VR participants gain familiarity with the workplace environment and develop transferable job skills; and

 paid compensation for time worked on the job.